Japanese a5 Wagyu Sirloin Steak

 Ito a5 Wagyu, created by connoisseurs in the pursuit of deliciousness

 Usage: We recommend Japanese Wagyu steaks be cooked a little longer than normal - medium-rare or even medium.
 This allows the intramuscular fat to caramelise and become crisp which once rested still allows the steak to be perfectly tender while realising the true flavour of the wagyu.

 Steaks are not the only way to enjoy Wagyu.
 Traditional preparation methods include sukiyaki and shabu-shabu, one-pot dishes that render out more of the fat than grilling.

 Sukiyaki simmers thinly sliced beef in a pot with vegetables, usually bathed in a sauce made with soy sauce, sugar and sake.
 A raw egg is served with the dish, used for dipping the beef after it's extracted from the broth.

 Shabu-shabu is a light and healthy meal made with strips of meat even thinner than those used for sukiyaki.
 The beef strips are briefly cooked in a simmering kombu kelp broth.

-Note: This a5 sirloin steak has been cut from fresh in the UK with excess fat removed, then ultra-quick frozen to offer the ultimate in freshness and quality without any discolouration of the meat.
+Note: This a5 sirloin steak has been cut from fresh in the UK, then ultra-quick frozen to offer the ultimate in freshness and quality without any discolouration of the meat.
 The ultra-rapid freezing process prevents large ice crystals forming that can damage cells and tissue fibres.
 Upon defrosting IQF Japanese wagyu steaks, you will find the same fantastic quality and performance as you would a fresh product.